figipef/DIC-microscopy-simulation/README.md

 ## How to use

 ### 0º
-Please install the following python libraries numpy; matplotlib; PIL, pygame, scipy.
+Please install the following python libraries:

+numpy;

+matplotlib;

+PIL;

+pygame~;

+scipy.
 ### 1º
 You'll need an MTF file, to be read by the leitorfile.py (please use a simple 2 columns approach).
 If you don't use an MTF, comment the appropriate part of the code out
 ### 2º